 As a creator on YouTube, you’re trying to build an audience.
 However, that’s not the only metric you’re interested in—it’s also important to consider how many people are coming back to watch your content time and time again.
 This is where the idea of creator loyalty comes into play.

 Think about the most popular YouTube channels out there right now.
-Whether it’s a comedy channel like Trey Kennedy, a beauty channel like Ali Andreea, or even a tech-related vlogger like iJustine, you’re probably thinking of accounts that have built up some serious viewer loyalty.
-This is because viewers feel an affinity for these channels—they return to view content and want to engage with the host.
+Whether it’s a comedy channel like Trevor Wallace, a beauty channel like BubzBeauty, or even a music-related channel like Kenny Beats, you’re probably thinking of accounts that have built up some serious viewer loyalty.
+This is because viewers feel an affinity for these channels—they eagerly return to view content and want to engage with the host.

-Creator loyalty plays into some genres more than others, as you can see in the chart above.
+Creator loyalty plays into some genres more than others.
 However, the principles behind why creator loyalty works—and why it matters for content creators—apply across the board.

 This, in turn, has a few implications for creators.
 First, you should focus on entertaining and engaging viewers with your content.
-From the moment someone arrives at your channel, you want to be thinking about how you can keep them there and what they might want to see next from your channel.
+From the moment someone arrives at your channel, you want to be thinking about how you can keep them there and what they might want to see next.

 Additionally, if you find a strategy that works for getting viewers to return again and again, then you shouldn’t feel the need to change your content radically.
-If you can find a regularly scheduled upload time, schedule of topics covered in videos, or other common elements that seem to be working for your channel, don’t drastically regress from those—simply because they work.
+If you can find a regularly scheduled upload time, range of topics covered in videos, or other common elements that seem to be working for your channel, don’t drastically deviate from those.

-Lastly, creator loyalty means that creators can derive new ways to monetize their channels.
-For example, as viewers return, they can be exposed to ads or other content that will encourage them to engage more with the channel (such as sponsored videos).
+Lastly, creator loyalty allows creators to derive new ways to monetize their channels.
+For example, they can advertise or create sponsored videos.
 In turn, this can translate into revenue for the creator.

 How Can You Drive Creator Loyalty?